undless/gatling.io-doc/content/tutorials/quickstart/index.md

 To access the Gatling no-code generator:

-1. Navigate to https://cloud.gatling.io in your web browser.
+1. Navigate to [https://cloud.gatling.io](https://cloud.gatling.io) in your web browser.
 2. Login or register if you don't have an account.
-3. Click on **Create a simulation without coding** in the _Latest simulation runs_ pane on the landing page.
+3. Click on **Create a No-code test** in the _Latest simulation runs_ pane on the landing page.

 The no-code generator is divided into 4 steps and can be exported as a Java-Maven project after you complete your simulation.